-Addressing a growing need to help small businesses and nonprofits better secure their data, National University is expanding a program that pairs student teams from its Master of Science in Cyber Security and Information Assurance (MSCSIA) with organizations that may not have the resources to undergo a typical cybersecurity audit.
+Addressing a growing need to help small businesses and nonprofits better secure their data, National University is expanding a program that pairs student teams from its Master of Science in Cyber Security (MSCSIA) with organizations that may not have the resources to undergo a typical cybersecurity audit.

 The unique community service project fulfills a program requirement for graduate-level students to conduct a capstone project to put into practice concepts and approaches learned throughout the program.
 The cybersecurity audit project also aligns with the university’s mission to give back to the communities it serves For the Greater by opening up opportunities for students to give back to the community.